1. Answers

 • Dependencies: The patch depends on the existing deployment to ensure it is applied correctly.

-In this example, we created a Kubernetes deployment patch using Pulumi.
-The patch updated the number of replicas and the container image of an existing deployment.
-By using the DeploymentPatch resource, we can easily manage and apply changes to Kubernetes deployments in a declarative manner.
+In this example, we demonstrated how to create a Kubernetes deployment patch using Pulumi.
+By updating the number of replicas and the container image of an existing deployment, you can efficiently manage changes.
+Using the DeploymentPatch resource helps maintain a declarative approach to managing Kubernetes deployments, ensuring that your infrastructure is both flexible and scalable.

 Deploy this code